 Traveling with a baby is one thing, but now that we have traveled with a walking/running and climbing kid we know just how challenging this experience can be.
 From losing track of luggage because we are trying to keep him from grabbing everything in sight to him getting over-exhausted to adjusting to new places to sleep.

 The list is endless of the things that present challenges, but if anything all our domestic travel has taught us with him it is that it somehow all works out if we just relax and let it work itself out.

 Based upon some of our past experience traveling we made some big decisions to hopefully make this experience as smooth as can be for all of us.
 Most of our planning focused on getting him the most play and the most sleep so he was tired on flights or had easy access to a consistent sleeping spot during our time in Copenhagen.
 Here is a quick break down of the things we planned ahead for to help make the trip minimal, full of good sleep (hopefully), and allows him to be a kid as much as possible.

-Tips From Traveling Through Europe With A Baby
+Tips When Traveling to Europe With a Baby

 Leaving Room for Layovers

 Confining this little guy to a plane too long is a terrible idea for us.
 So, this was a big reason we left room for play.
 Since Traverse City is a small airport, we would have over 3 connections to get to Copenhagen.
 Instead, we can fly direct to NYC, layover and rest for a night, and then take a direct 8-hour flight from NYC to Copenhagen the next evening so we can have about 36 hours between major trips, plus sleep in a bed.